-"The Third Man" would seem like a odd choice for a movie to adapt into a television series.
-The Carol Reed-directed 1949 thriller, was, after all, about a notorious criminal Harry Lime, and his plot to convince Interpol and the Vienna police that he was dead, to allow him to continue his corrupt activities.
-A film that was rich in atmosphere, with a unforgettable sewer chase finale, and a haunting, yet lifting zither theme, it seemed to offer little to hinge a television series on.
-Harry Lime was one of those sinister characters of literature who was cleaned up considerably for television.
-As introduced by Graham Greene's novel,The Third Man portray Lime as a treacherous man,a double-dealer whose only saving grace that he usually swindled con men and lowlifes who were more despicable them himself.
-Harry could be charming,but he always had an angle somewhere.
+"The Third Man", at first glance, would seem an odd choice of movie to adapt into a television series.
+The Carol Reed-directed 1949 thriller, was, after all, about a notorious criminal, Harry Lime, and his plot to convince Interpol and the Vienna police that he was dead, to allow him to continue his corrupt activities.
+A film rich in atmosphere, with an unforgettable sewer chase finale, and a haunting, yet lilting zither theme, it seemed to offer little to hinge a television program on.

 47 of 48 people found this review helpful.

 Was this review helpful to you?